Winslow Homer Lecture Series: Homer's Wine-Dark Seas

 This program is offered in conjunction with the special exhibition Homer at the Beach: A Marine Painter’s Journey, 1869 – 1880.
 Cost is $10 for Museum members; $20 nonmembers (includes admission).
 Tickets available online at Eventbrite or by calling (978)283-0455 x10.

-EXHIBITION RELATED PROGRAMS This lecture is the first in a series of four lectures offered in conjunction with Homer at the Beach.
+EXHIBITION RELATED PROGRAMS This lecture is the third in a series of four lectures offered in conjunction with Homer at the Beach.
 In addition, a two-day scholarly symposium, walking tours, sailing excursions, extended viewing hours, CAM members events and children’s programs are also scheduled.

 Winslow Homer and Women’s Bathing Practices

 Winslow Homer: Picturing the Tropics

 Dana Byrd, Bowdoin College